tiptapinc/zerog/README.rst

             """
             return time.time(), False

-    Geyser has a few special error types that can be raised in the :code:`run` method.
+    ZeroG has a few special error types that can be raised in the :code:`run` method.

-    *geyser.WFErrorFinish*
+    *zeroG.WFErrorFinish*
-        job execution is terminated, and job is not requeued *geyser.WFErrorContinue*
+        job execution is terminated, and job is not requeued *zeroG.WFErrorContinue*
         job execution is terminated, but the job is requeued within its retry limit for re-execution *MyJobSchema*
     MyJobSchema explicitly declares and provides validation for the inputs to MyJob.
 In order to use the schema validation provided by the marshmallow package, jobs must be instantiated via the :code:`make_base_job` method.